tjc181/simsphere/GETTINGSTARTED.md

 5. Review output
-Output will be written to the files *o_model.dat* and *o_model.json* in the **$BUILDROOT** directory.  *o_model.dat* is plain text while *o_model.json* is JSON suitable for processing with other tools.
+Output will be written to the files *o_model.dat* and *o_model.json* in the current directory.  *o_model.dat* is plain text while *o_model.json* is JSON suitable for processing with other tools.

 #### Windows 10
-1. Using the cmd or Powershell window already open, take a copy the default parameter input file.
+1. Using the cmd.exe or PowerShell window already open, take a copy the default parameter input file.
 For the first run, don't make changes to this file.
 On subsequent runs you may adjust the input parameters as needed.